ColinPitrat/kalenji-gps-watch-reader/README.txt

    - -i: input file
      Provide input file.
 This is mandatory for device 'GPX'.
 When used with device 'Kalenji' this allows to import from logs of a previous import.

+   - -v: verbose
+     Display detailed information of what is going on.
+Very useful for debugging or when reporting issues.